menu

 TB is spread through air.
 It most commonly affects the lungs, but can spread to almost any part of the body.
 About one quarter of the world population is latently infected with Mycobacterium tuberculosis, the bacteria that cause the disease.
 Those infected have a 5 to 10% lifetime risk of developing active TB.
 People with weakened immune systems, such as people living with HIV or diabetes, or people who smoke tobacco, have a much higher risk of falling ill with TB.2

 The global progress in eliminating TB has been very slow.
-The TB incidence rate rose by 3.6% between 2020 and 2021, reversing declines of about 2% per year for most of the previous 2 decades.1 TB is still one of the leading causes of death worldwide.2 In 2021 alone an estimated 1.6 million people died from this infectious disease.1
+The TB incidence rate rose by 3.9% between 2020 and 2022, reversing declines of about 2% per year for most of the previous 2 decades.1 TB is still one of the leading causes of death from a single infectious agent worldwide.2 In 2022 alone an estimated 1.3 million people died from this disease.1

 Yet with proper management, TB is curable.
 However, even treatment of uncomplicated forms of TB requires taking a number of medicines every day for 4 to 6 months.2